NCI-ITEB/tumor_epidemiology_approaches/sessions/session_8/practical.md

 ---
 ### Review Inputs

 Let’s review the inputs used, particularly for OncodriveFML which requires some configuring.
-Both Oncodrive tools require a value for **BGDATA_LOCAL**, which is the path to a folder containing a reference genome.
 Both tools require the mutations file which we previewed at the start of the practical, and they also require a ‘regions’ file with genome annotations.
 Preview this file with:

 {% include code-block-copy.html %}
 ```bash